As a rental property owner, you’re probably pleased to see that the value of your investment property has risen since 2020.

 - Pull money out of one property to improve other properties.

 You can use the cash to make your property more desirable and keep the renter in place.
 Every day that you don’t have a tenant, you’re losing money.
-So cash used in this way is a great idea.

 As an example, I used part of my cash-out funds to put air conditioning in both of my rental homes.
 The summer after I did, the area experienced many 100+ degree days (not typical for western Oregon, but becoming more common).
 The A/C was a huge benefit for the tenants and kept them from finding a place with A/C.